wilsonmar/wilsonmar.github.io/_posts/2020-09-18-innersource.md

 In the course, Aaron also provides a Checklist for Measuring Success

+## Sharing in Lifecycle

+Sharing is a mindset.
+Toward that end, "Security Guidance for Critical Areas of Focus in Cloud Computing v4.0" has Sharing in its definition of Data Security Lifecycle:

+1. Create
+2. Store
+3. Use
+4. Share
+5. Archive
+6. Destroy
+<br /><br />

 ## Success Metrics

 QUESTION: Under the "Insights" tab for each project???